Göbekli Tepe: Dawn of village life

-Evidence indicates that the inhabitants of Göbekli Tepe were hunter-gatherers who supplemented their diet with early forms of domesticated cereal and lived in villages for at least part of the year.
-Tools such as grinding stones and mortars and pestles found at the site have been analyzed and suggest considerable cereal processing.
+Evidence indicates the inhabitants of Göbekli Tepe were hunter-gatherers who supplemented their diet with early forms of domesticated cereal and lived in villages for at least part of the year.
+Tools such as grinding stones, mortars, and pestles found at the site have been analysed and suggest considerable cereal processing.
 Archaeozoological evidence hints at "large-scale hunting of gazelle between midsummer and autumn."

 PPN villages consisted mainly of clusters of stone or mud brick houses, but sometimes also substantial monuments and large buildings.
 These include the tower and walls at Tell es-Sultan (Jericho), as well as large, roughly contemporaneous circular buildings at Göbekli Tepe, Nevalı Çori, Çayönü, Wadi Feynan 16, Jerf el-Ahmar, Tell 'Abr 3, and Tepe Asiab.
 Archaeologists typically associate these structures with communal activities which, together with the communal effort needed to build them, helped to maintain social interactions in PPN communities as they grew in size.

-The T-shaped pillar tradition seen at Göbekli Tepe is unique to the Urfa region, but is found at the majority of PPN sites there.
+The T-shaped pillar tradition seen at Göbekli Tepe is unique to the Urfa region but is found at most PPN sites.
 These include Nevalı Çori, Hamzan Tepe, Karahan Tepe, Harbetsuvan Tepesi, Sefer Tepe, and Taslı Tepe.
 Other stone stelae—without the characteristic T shape—have been documented at contemporary sites further afield, including Çayönü, Qermez Dere, and Gusir Höyük.